 Janis Claxton Dance has presented works at; 798 Art Space/DaDao Live Art Festival, Shanghai Expo, Beijing Dance Festival, Beijing Dance Academy, Xiangning Art Museum Shenzhen.

 Janis choreographed for BeijingDance/LDTX for the Guangdong Modern Dance Festival (2010) and the Beijing Dance Festival as well as for Beijing Dance Academy (2011), Beijing Song and Dance Company (2011) and the Shenzhen Sister Cities Festival (2013) at Xiangning Art Museum.

 In 2013 Janis was movement director and physical theatre trainer for Sichuan People’s Art Theatre production I Breath (Huxi) which subsequently toured to the Avignon Festival.
 In 2015 she was worked as Movement Director with Gerry Mulgrew and Beijing Cicada Drama Company for the Beijing Literary Festival.

-An advocate for cultural exchange Janis has on several occasions taken dancers from China and UK to each others countries to work together on large scale projects, offering invaluable opportunities for the artists to explore in-depth cultural exchange through the creative process.
+An advocate for cultural exchange Janis took dancers from China and UK to each others countries to work together on large scale projects, offering invaluable opportunities for the artists to explore in-depth cultural exchange through the creative process.